Everest Base Camp Luxury Trek

 For me, it’s the icy and snowy capes, for me it’s the face of Sir Edmund Hilary and the Great Tenzing Norgay Sherpa and their smile after they stepped on the peak, which itself is a landmark of the greatest achievement for mankind in its history, ascended by more than 14,000 daredevils and bravehearts.

-If you wanna know something interesting, it shares boarder with Tibet to the North and can be ascended from that side too, but only the ascent from the southern side is prioritized as it involves much more strain and gives a real feel of thrill and adventure.
+If you wanna know something interesting, it shares a border with Tibet to the North and can be ascended from that side too, but only the ascent from the southern side is prioritized as it involves much more strain and gives a real feel of thrill and adventure.

 The trip to the summit has always been a rigorous workout and strain on knees and the whole body, but surprise!
 We gotchu.